 Dow (NYSE: DOW) is one of the world's leading materials science companies, serving customers in high-growth markets such as packaging, infrastructure, mobility and consumer applications.
-Dow's global breadth, asset integration and scale, focused innovation, leading business positions and commitment to sustainability enables the Company to achieve profitable growth and help deliver a sustainable future.
-Dow operates manufacturing sites in 31 countries and employs approximately 35,900 people.
-Dow delivered sales of approximately \$45 billion in 2023.
+The Company's global breadth, asset integration and scale, focused innovation, leading business positions and commitment to sustainability enables the Company to achieve profitable growth and help deliver a sustainable future.
+Dow operates manufacturing sites in 30 countries and employs approximately 36,000 people.
+In 2024, Dow delivered sales of approximately \$43 billion.